summer farm campOutdoor Play & Imagination

 Children enroll for a minimum of one week, but are welcome to enroll for the whole summer.

-All participating families must be able to comply with our current pandemic protocols including handwashing at arrival and before and after meals, mask wearing when going inside to use the restroom, and wearing a mask if a lingering cough or sniffles is active.
+All participating families must be able to comply with our current good health protocols including handwashing at arrival and before and after meals, mask wearing when going inside to use the restroom, and potentially wearing a mask indoors (playroom) if a persistent cough or sneezing/sniffles is active.
 Children may not attend our state licensed facility if newly ill, if diagnosed with covid-19, nor if they have a fever or chills, sore throat, or have had diarrhea or vomiting within the last 24 hours.
+(See registration form for details.)

 Check out what's going on